sprynmr/sprynmr.github.io/_drafts/reactivecocoa-mvvm-introduction.md

 ### Imperative (Declarative?)
 Shell

 The imperative shell is where we do all the state-changing, application-world-altering dirty work needed to turn our view-model data into something for the user on the screen.
 This is our view (controller), where we have pragmatically isolated the UIKit work.
-I would still make it a point to eliminate as much state as possible and do this work in a declarative nature using something like ReactiveCocoa, but we are still operating in an imperative world with iOS and UIKit.
+I would still make it a point to eliminate as much state as possible and do this work in a declarative nature using something like ReactiveCocoa, but iOS and UIKit are imperative by design.[^table-data-source]

 ### Testable Core

-I imagine I'm not the only one that looked at units tests on iOS for awhile, even read books on the subject, and came away thinking it was nasty, hacky process.
+I imagine I'm not the only one that when exploring units tests on iOS, perhaps even reading books on the subject, came away thinking it was nasty, hacky, hot mess.

-The biggest advantage of this functional core(ish) view-model, aside from the number of bugs eliminated everytime you reduce state, *is that it becomes extremely unit testable*.
+The biggest advantage of this functional core(ish) view-model, aside from the number of bugs eliminated every time you reduce state, *is that it becomes extremely unit testable*.
 If you have methods that should generate the same output everytime they are supplied the same input, that fits extremely well into the world of unit tests.
 We now have our data gathering/logic/transforming extracted away from the complexities of a view controller.
 That means no crazy mock objects, method swizzling, or other insane workarounds (hopefully) are required to build really good tests.

 ## Connecting Everything